 External Transfer Admission

-Applications for external transfer admission are available online at www.applytexas.org.
-Transfer applicants from architecture and interior design programs in other universities will be evaluated with emphasis given to excellence in design (portfolio required), academic preparation, essays, and other achievements.
+Applications to The University of Texas at Austin for external transfer admission are available online.
+The University of Texas at Austin admissions process is administered centrally by the Texas Admissions office.
+Please note that applicants may apply for fall semester only, and the application deadline is March 1.
+External transfer applications and portfolios are accepted only from students of architecture and interior design programs at other universities whose mimimum transfer GPA is 3.25.
+The required portfolio will be evaluated with emphasis given to excellence in design, academic preparation, essays, and other achievements.
 Course credit and placement in studio sequence is determined upon acceptance.
-External transfer admission is offered to a few qualified applicants each year.
+External transfer admission is offered to a few qualified applicants each year, based on available space.

 For more information on external transfer admission, please read the External Transfer Student FAQ.